 The streaky bacon was perfectly cooked, thick cut but not tough, it had a mild smokey flavour that melted well into the beef.

 Now I was quite excited by the prospect of beer jelly, let’s take that in for a second, a jam of beer.
-As much as I enjoyed the burger I found this flavour hard to pick out, It might have added something to the burger but in all honesty the Peanut Butter was dominated it so I couldn’t tell, a little disappointing as it’s listed on the menu but I can’t complain too much about that as I loved every bite.
+As much as I enjoyed the burger I found this flavour hard to pick out.
+It might have added something to the burger, but in all honesty the Peanut Butter was dominated it so I couldn’t tell.
+It was a little disappointing as it’s listed on the menu but I can’t complain too much about that as I loved every bite.

 Overall 4/5 great burger just missing out on full marks due to the ninja condiment that is beer jelly, was it there?
 Was it hiding?
 We’ll never know, but it did mean the flavour was a bit flat on the J in Pbnbj.